The Ultimate Must Have Newborn Baby Products

 Budget friendly diapers tend to be the store brand, Up and Up (Target).

-Environmentally friendly diapers: Naty (biodegradable, compostable, and eco-friendly and cheapest at Target), Seventh Generation (eco friendly diapers), Honest Company (less chemicals used), Earth’s Best (biodegradable and eco-friendly).
+Environmentally friendly diapers: Eco by Naty Premium (biodegradable, compostable, and eco-friendly), Seventh Generation (eco friendly diapers), Honest Company (less chemicals used), Earth’s Best (biodegradable and eco-friendly).
 Babyganics (less chemicals used but not biodegradable.).

-Don’t forget the wipes, diaper pad, and diaper trash/diaper genie.
+Don’t forget the wipes, diaper pad, and diaper genie.

-Bathtub: A simple tub is great.
+Bathtub: A simple tub is the best.
 If you have space, you can get a standard size baby tub.
-For space conscious bathrooms, a folding tub like Plaj works.
+For space conscious bathrooms, get a folding tub like Puj, Blooming baby, or Skip Hop.

 Bottles: Bottles are tricky; every baby is different and bottles deliver formula/breastmilk at different speeds.